apolo49/before-the-start-dnd-campaign-notes/content/Setting/Religions/Qatha Religion/Kararuneme.md

 # Role in Mythology
 __Kararunena__ demons hauled victims to the underworld, some prematurely, some because they had died.
 This ritual almost seemed random until the [[Qatha]] started to appease the __Kararunena__ through animal sacrifice which fed the __Kararunena__ and quenched their hunger.

-They are one of the seven [[Offsprings of the Underworld|offsprings of the underworld]] of the world.
+They are one of the seven [[Offsprings of the Underworld|offsprings of the underworld]].

 It is said in old texts that:
 > They know no food nor drink.